appunite/absence-bot/README.md

 ## In action

-To add an absence simply start a conversation with @AbsenceBot on Slack.
-All the chatbot is doing, is extracting out of the context two information: **reason** and **period** of yours absence.
-If some pieces of information are missing, it will provide a specific question that helps him get that information.
+To add an absence our team member simply starts a conversation with @AbsenceBot on Slack.
+All the chatbot is doing, is extracting two information from the context: **reason** and **period** of your absence.
+If some pieces of information are missing, it will provide additional question that helps him get that information.

-Just start typing and answer the question, or tell what you need, like in a normal human conversation e.g.:
+Our team member starts to type and answer chatbot questions He/She can also simply tell what they need, like in a normal human conversation e.g.:

-* I’m not feeling good and will take off till the end of the week,
+* I’m not feeling good and will take time off till the end of the week,
-* I’m going on conference between 3-5 May
+* I’m going to a conference between 3-5 May.

 <img src=".images/screen1.png" height="400" alt="Screenshot"/>

-Your request when ready (and after your verification) is posted on a dedicated private channel where all supervisors and PMs has access to and can discuss in small group about employee absence using Slack threads.
-Those requests can be approved or rejected by tapping on an interactive buttons.
-Whenever accepted or rejected, employee is informed about the status in feedback message.
+When your request is ready (and after your verification) it’s posted on a dedicated private channel where all supervisors and PMs has access to and can discuss in small group about employee absence using Slack threads.
+Those requests can be approved or rejected by tapping on interactive buttons.
+Whenever accepted or rejected, employee is informed about the status in a feedback message.

 <img src=".images/screen2.png" height="400" alt="Screenshot"/>

-Accepted requests are added to Google Calendar with a proper title (showing name of requester and reason of absence), proper period and participants (absence requester and absence approver).
+Accepted requests are added to our internal Google Calendar with a proper title (showing name of requester and reason of absence), period of time and participants (absence requester and absence approver).
 Moreover, everyone in the company has read-only access to this calendar so everybody can see others absences in advance.

 <img src=".images/screen4.png" height="400" alt="Screenshot"/>